DavidVollendroff/DavidVollendroff.github.io/_posts/2019-11-22-"Play faster," they said..md

 ### So what is my advice if not "play faster"?

-More than anything, I believe recognizing Soccar is a complex and intricate sport is a first step toward a successful playstyle.
+More than anything, I believe recognizing as a Soccar complex and intricate sport is a first step toward a successful playstyle.
 With all of the possibilities to consider, I have to strongly caution against any strategy as simplistic as turning your brain off and charging in.
+What should you do instead? **Think even more slowly.**

 For anyone who doesn't watch their game-replays back, you'll be blown away at how many times you'll spot yourself doing something in the heat of the moment where you say, "What was I thinking?"

-Analyzing your replays is incredibly useful and provides you the time to reflect and consider your options in a way that a professional player could probably do in milliseconds.
+Finding a handful of glaring mistakes you can start to correct is going to be much more useful than vaguely speeding up.
+Analyzing your replays provides you the time to reflect and consider your options in a way that sure, a professional player could probably do in milliseconds.
 That's fine.
 Your superpower is not being confined to a ticking clock.
 Drive faster and think less?
-No thanks, I'll drive smarter and think more.
+No thanks, I'll drive smarter and think differently.

 "Play faster" isn't entirely without merit, and its proponents aren't fools.
 But it's crap advice.